OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/checkservices.md

 ```

 ## Basic example
-This example will check to see if all of the instances are running on the machine and start them if they are not.
+This example checks to see if all of the instances are running on the machine and start them if they are not:

 ```text
 octopus.server checkservices --instances=*